 Stop-start advertising effects similar patterns in recall, awareness, preference, and above all, cash-flow!
 Ouch!

 Achieving impact on a limited budget is difficult – not impossible.

 A laser-tight focus on activities can effect relative, as against absolute, visibility, impact and differentiation.

 Discrete target audiences can be, and at all times should be, identified, analysed and communicated to.

 Understanding the media habits and information sources of primary, secondary and tertiary customer groups enables priorities to be assigned, budgets set and allocated, and optimal marketing channels to be utilised.

 Thus, with a constrained or limited budget, impact can be achieved and sustained to high-prospect entities, individuals and groups.
-Leakage and losses among those in the broader marketplace are therefore minimised, and the cost-effectiveness of marketing, advertising, promotion and selling campaigns is enhanced.
+Leakage and losses among those in the broader marketplace are therefore minimised, and the cost-effectiveness of marketing, advertising, and the use of a tiktok likes generator is enhanced.

 Broadening audiences and target markets can be, and ideally should at all times be, achieved by personalised on-sell propositions to customers who have responded positively to the targeted communications.
 On-selling, recommending and referring are different and later phases of the purchase process than advertising, promotions and merchandising.

 Converting satisfied customers to referees, advocates and ambassadors is an art form, utilised by outstanding, high-achieving marketers.
 It simply takes a disciplined, structured approach, within the construct of relationship marketing.

 Secondary and cascading sales are not restricted to, or solely dependent upon the recommendations and introductions effected by purchasers.